 Dozens of food trucks and vendors will offer attendees local fare, and approximately 300 exhibitors will showcase local businesses, resources and, of course, retail.

-The parade, which promises nearly 300 entries each year, will take place April 11 (check parade route below).
+The parade consistently promises nearly 300 entries each year (check parade route below).
 For 2020, the community grand marshals were to include the Greater Phoenix Gay and Lesbian Chamber of Commerce (GPGLCC), which is also celebrated its 40th anniversary.

 “We have shared roots … In our hearts, both organizations want visibility and support for all,” says Deanna Jordan, executive director of the GPGLCC.
 “Pride and the Chamber both share a common goal: celebrating our diversity and empowering people to live an authentic life, personally or professionally.”